-It is hard to imagine this happening today, but back in 1906 when Fort Bragg’s streets were filled with rubble from devastation caused by the San Francisco Earthquake, using the ocean as a dump made perfect since.
+It is hard to imagine this happening today, but back in 1906 when Fort Bragg’s streets were filled with rubble from devastation caused by the San Francisco Earthquake, using the ocean as a dump made perfect sense.
 Seaside towns around the world have done it for centuries.
 However, it was finally in 1967, the North Coast Water Quality Board realized the mistake, the impact on water quality and plans were begun for a new dump away from the ocean.

 If the sea glass is actually trash — from broken bottles and car tail lights, isn’t it free for the taking?
 Yes and no. Outside the state park, yes.
 Inside, no.